battlecode/battlecode21/frontend/README.md

 ## Deployment

-For production, build with `npm run build`.
+For production, build with `npm run build` for the full thing, and `npm run buildnogame` to build the site without any game specific information.
+This is handled automatically by calling `./deploy.sh deploy` or `./deploy.sh deploynogame`, respectively.
+Note that the former should ONLY be called after the release of the game, since it makes the game specs and the visualizer public.